Learning Contextual Runtime Monitors for Safe AI-Based Autonomy: EXPERIMENTAL EVALUATION

 \subsection{Monitoring computation overhead}

-Notice that the monitor selects a controller by multiplying the matrix of parameters $\theta$ by the vector of contexts $x$, and then choosing the controller that outputs the minimum probability of violating the safety specification.
-For this reason, the computation overhead added by the monitor is minimal.
+The LR-based monitors select a controller by multiplying the parameters matrix $\theta$ with the context vector $\xi$, and then choosing the controller with the lowest probability of violating the safety specification.
 Given a context, an LR-based monitor takes an average of $4.51\mu s$ to select the controller.
 An NN-based monitor takes an average of $204.61\mu s$ on CPU, although this computation could be accelerated using a GPU.
 The average was computed over 100 simulations.